“The “Bawug” part of the jowl where layers of gelatinous fat melt and slather into the layers of meat once grilled.”

 Processed with VSCO with g3 preset

 Processed with VSCO with m5 preset

 Hop in to any jeepney that passes by Ponciano St. and ask one of the ever helpful Davao jeepney drivers to drop you at the Davao Light Building.
-Right across the street, the redolence of an andante grilled fish meat would smoothly guide your way.
+Right across the street, the redolence of an andante-grilled fish meat would smoothly guide your way.
 Be there by 9am to get the “Bawug” cut.
 When you want some real Davao street food dining immersion, lunch and dinner until 10PM is such a touristy jostle.
-Wander along Roxas Street Market a block away after.
+Wander along Roxas Street Market, it is just a block away, after.

 Aling Lucing Sisig

 Corner G. Valdez and Agipito del Rosario Streets, Angeles City, Luzon, Philippines

 Monday to Sunday, 6:00am to 3:00am I +63 45 888 2317

 “SISIG” chopped hog head salad with soy, lime and chilli